 The pressure of only seeing my writing students once a week resulted in me trying to achieve too much in one lesson and in the end I felt I was only achieving bits and pieces of certain goals.
-Now, nurse I achieve so much more.
+Now, I achieve so much more.

 Now I run my writing classes with one target at a time.

 I realised that the ultimate goal for children experiencing some kind of writing difficulty was to create many writing opportunities for them rather than teaching opportunities.
-So, seek the odds are that if you walk into my writing class that is what you will see…children with their heads bowed, shop writing away furiously like little engines.
+So, seek the odds are that if you walk into my writing class that is what you will see…children with their heads bowed, writing away furiously like little engines.
 One day I am going to film them and if you look closely you might even see little clouds of smoke emanating from their pens.

 My writing classes usually run in the following way:

 - Students will open their books and look back to the week before to read my comments and enthusiasm about their writing(always meaningful of course, but always honest) and also to check if they have earned bonus points for shooting the writing arrow right through their target.